Returning to Work after Termination / Retirement

 (example: Target Corp or State of Wisconsin)

 A Minnesota public employer but you have not previously worked for this employer

 (example: changing from county employment to city employment)

 You can request reimbursements of the HCSP account balance that resulted from previous employment.

-Contributions to the HCSP that result from new employment are not eligible for reimbursement until you terminate with the new employer.
+Contributions to the HCSP that result from new employment are not eligible for reimbursement until you end the new employer.

 |A Minnesota public employer and you previously worked for this employer∗ |